- DISCOVER FARLINGTON

 There is a wealth of co-educational experience amongst staff across the entire school.

-Will subject choices change in the Senior School?
+Have subject choices changed in the Middle School and Senior School?

 We do not believe that there are any subjects which are off limits to any gender – our ethos is centered around the individual.
 We offer a broad range of subjects and regularly review our provision; this will not change.

-How many male staff do you have and do you need more?
+How many male staff members do you have?

-We have many male teachers across Prep and Senior, and male support staff too.
+We have many male teachers across the school, and male support staff too.

 Of course!
 Our mission is to deliver the very best educational experience and this will involve investment in facilities over time.

-Will you have a Head Boy and a Head Girl?
+Will you have a Head Boy and a Head Girl from now on?

-We will have two Head Students.
-These highly regarded and important positions will be awarded on merit.
+We will continue to have two Head Students.
+These highly regarded and important positions will, as always, be awarded on merit.

-How do you expect to maintain balance in the classroom?
+How do you maintain balance in the classroom?

 Our skilled teachers manage the classroom environment so that everyone has equal opportunity, regardless of gender.
 We have highly qualified, specialist staff, excellent resources and small classes, which enable this to be effectively and easily managed across all year groups.